Some links in this post may be affiliate links

 Are you looking to add Ficus Audrey to your plant collection?
 They are available online on Etsy (Link to Etsy) and on Amazon (Link to Amazon).

-Ficus benghalensis 'Audrey' performs best in bright light with 4-6 hours of morning or late afternoon sunshine, average warmth of 16-260C, moderate humidity of 50-55% and moderately moist, rich, well-drained, all purpose soil coupled with monthly feeding during the growing season.
+Let’s dive into how to keep your Ficus Audrey happy and thriving indoors.
+Ficus benghalensis 'Audrey' flourishes in bright light with 4-6 hours of morning or late afternoon sunshine, average warmth of 16-260C, moderate humidity of 50-55% and moderately moist, rich, well-drained, potting soil coupled with monthly feeding during the growing season.

 Bengal Fig requires regular pruning to keep it neat, reduce pests and diseases and also encourage a bushy growth.
 Repotting is only needed when it becomes pot-bound.
 Keep reading for more on these growing conditions and how to achieve them.

-Water Ficus Audrey liberally during the growing season until water comes out through the drainage holes and allow the top 2-3 inches of soil to dry out between waterings to keep the soil moderately moist.
+Water your Ficus Audrey liberally during the growing season until water comes out through the drainage holes.
+Allow the top 2-3 inches of soil to dry out between waterings.
+Keep the soil moderately moist and avoid overwatering to prevent yellowing leaves.

-Cut down on watering during the cold season to maintain the soil barely moist as growth is reduced at this time but do not allow the soil to dry out completely.
+Cut down on watering in the cold season to maintain the soil barely moist as growth is reduced at this time.
+However, do not allow the soil to dry out completely as it can result in wilting and drooping leaves.

 Ensure that the pot has a drainage hole to prevent the soil from getting soggy as it can lead to leaf drop and root-rot and death of the plant.

-Use tepid, chlorine-free water to water Ficus Audrey to avoid spots on the leaves.
+Use tepid (room temperature water).
+Make sure that the water is chlorine-free to avoid getting brown spots on the leaves.
 Learn more on how to water indoor plants correctly.

 Ficus Audrey grows best in bright light with 4-6 hours of morning or late afternoon direct sunlight.
-Keep it away from hot direct sunlight as it can scorch the leaves.
+Keep it away from hot direct sunlight to prevent scorching; brown, crispy spots on the leaves.

 For uniform growth and avoid leggy growth, turn the pot regularly to ensure that the plant receives light on all sides.

-The best temperature for growing Ficus Audrey is an average warmth of 16-260C.
-Keep it away from drafts to prevent sudden changes in temperature as it can lead to leaf drop.
+Ficus Audrey thrives in average warmth of 16-260C.
+Keep it away from drafts to prevent temperature flactuations as they can lead to stunted growth and leaf drop.

 Moderate humidity of 50-55% is ideal for Ficus Audrey.
-However, if the air is too dry especially where temperature is high, set the pot on a wet pebble tray or use a cool mist humidifier to elevate humidity.
-Read more on how to raise humidity for houseplants.
+However, if the air is too dry, set the pot on a wet pebble tray or use a cool mist humidifier to elevate humidity.
+Ensure there is good airflow to minimize fungal diseases.

-Feed Ficus Audrey monthly during the growing period with a balanced, water-soluble fertilizer for a lush growth.
-Do not feed in the cold season as growth is minimal and feeding at this time can lead to fertilizer burn.
+Feed your Ficus Audrey monthly during the growing period (spring and summer.) with a balanced, water-soluble fertilizer for a lush growth.
+Do not feed in the cold season (fall and winter) as growth is minimal and feeding at this time can lead to fertilizer burn resulting in brown leaf tips and edges.

-Repot Ficus Audrey at the beginning of the growing season only when it has become pot-bound.
-Repotting every 2-3 years is adequate for this plant.
+Repot your Ficus Audrey at the beginning of the growing season only when it has become pot-bound.
+Usually, repotting every 2-3 years is adequate for this plant.

 Avoid frequent repotting as it prefers to be pot-bound.
 Repot only when it has outgrown its current pot; when roots begin to grow through the drainage holes.